Annual Report 2025:

 Throughout 2025, challenges across the early childhood landscape continued.
 Families faced rising costs and limited access to child care.
 Providers navigated workforce shortages and financial strain.
 Yet even amid uncertainty, QCC didn't just endure—we led.
 We strengthened.
 We advocated.
 And with your support, we ensured that Georgia's children and the systems surrounding them remained strong, equitable, and responsive.

 This year, your investment in QCC reached deeply into communities across Georgia.
-We provided business coaching to over 200 programs, distributed $2.7 million in scholarships to 504children, and served nearly 7 million nutritious meals.
+We provided business coaching to over 200 programs, distributed $2.7 million in scholarships to 504 children, and served nearly 7 million nutritious meals.
 Our Family Child Care Network supported 184 dedicated business owners, strengthening stability and sustainability across Georgia’s child care sector.
 Through professional learning, nutrition initiatives, and literacy-focused leadership development, we strengthened the foundation for Georgia's youngest learners.

 Moments of collective impact defined this year for QCC.
 Nearly 200 leaders and advocates gathered at our Early Start Breakfast, raising $95,000 to support early childhood initiatives statewide.
 At convenings like our annual Elevating Early Literacy Summit, early learning leaders strengthened foundational literacy practices.
 This work extends far beyond individual classrooms and shapes lifelong outcomes for children across Georgia.